COLORADO FISHING REPORT

 The most current, accurate Colorado fishing reports and information are key to a good day on the water.
 In addition to providing quality Colorado fishing reports, we also supply real-time streamflow data.
 To see a detailed fishing report for a specific river, and view it's real-time streamflow, simply click on a river from the lists below.
 Looking for general Colorado fly fishing and lake information?
 Visit our General River Information

-Our Fall guide school will be held from Sunday, September 25th through Saturday, October 1st.
+Our fall 2016 guide school is sold out.
+Our tentative spring 2017 guide school dates are Sunday, April 23 - Saturday, April 29th.
 For more info about our school, give us a call at 970-262-2878 or drop us an email at firstname.lastname@example.org.

 ***Summer Hours: 7am-7pm Daily***

 While you can catch fish in Silverthorne using larger dry flies like Caddis and Stimulators, the trout seem more interested in smaller, subsurface offerings (i.e., tailwater nymphs).
 The fish in the photo (above) was caught on a size 22 black Pure Midge under a tiny indicator.
 6x fluorocarbon tippet was necessary, as was a # 4 tin shot.
-Other flies that are working include: size 20-22 natural Pheasant Tails, size 22 cream Bling Midges and size 22 Juju Zebra Midges.
+Other flies that are working include: size 20-22 natural Pheasant Tails, size 20-22 red Tailwater Tiny's, size 20-22 cream Bling Midges and size 20-22 Juju Zebra Midges.

 Mysis Shrimp are still on the menu, especially in the morning and the evening.
 But flies imitating tiny midges and small mayflies have generally been more productive.

-The water temperature in the Blue River has been dropping lately.
-The cooler (than normal?) weather, the almost daily rain showers and the lack of Lake Dillon surface water entering the river via the overflow tube are all factors contributing to the colder water.
-Consequently, we aren't seeing much in the way of summer insect hatches.
-That said, we are seeing Blue Wing Olive hatches in town on some of the gray, rainy days.
+We are seeing occasional, light Blue Wing Olive hatches in town on some of the gray, rainy days.
 Midges are also hatching most afternoons.
 If you travel down river 15 miles or so, you will likely run into better Blue Wing Olive activity.

 Unless it is cloudy, we haven't seen many fish feeding on the surface during the day.
 Most of the action has been subsurface.
 That said, you can sometimes entice a trout or two to eat a size 14-18 Elk Hair Caddis, a size 14 Amy's Ant or a size 14-18 Parachute Adams.
 As a general rule-of-thumb, the late evenings and the overcast days hold the greatest possibility of finding fish willing to eat on the surface.
 But don't expect to find "lights-out" dry fly fishing on the Blue River in Silverthorne on a consistent basis.